Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 * Your notification endpoint (omit the final _/resource_ of your function endpoint as it will be automatically appended by the notification engine).
 * The location of the _app.zip_ you created earlier (you can use a signed SAS URL if the file is private).

-Make sure you add an authorization for the service principal you created in the first part of the tutorial and was configured in the Azure Function that will receive the notifications from the managed application deployment.
+Make sure you add an authorization for the service principal you created in the first part of the tutorial and was configured in the Azure Function that will receive the notifications from the Managed Application deployment.

 Note: In the case of a Marketplace based deployment authorizations are added as "Allowed Control Actions".
-In this case roles are added to allow customers ( who have a deny assignment on the managed application resource group by default ) to Peer VNets and link Private DNS zone to their existing VNets.
+In this case roles are added to allow customers ( who have a deny assignment on the Managed Application resource group by default ) to Peer VNets and link Private DNS zone to their existing VNets.
 These roles are:

 |Role|Description|
 |--|--|